luisfeoliveira/songflow/README.md

 </p>

 SongFlow is a mobile app designed to help bands, musical groups, and performers manage their setlists.
-With SongFlow, you can easily create, organize, and update setlists for your live performances, rehearsals, or any musical event.
+With SongFlow, you can easily create, organize, and update setlists for your live performances, rehearsals, or any musical events.

 ## Features